The Public Arena

 Showing negligence as opposed to reckless disregard is the key difference between a defamation action relative to a public official/figure and a private person or matter.
 The burden of proof remains on the plaintiff.

 As in any defamation matter, truth is an absolute defense when it comes to an injury claim.
 The rules relative to public and private individuals, however, are complex and can vary from state to state.
-The law firm of Minc Law can help you determine how these rules apply to your claim.
+The internet defamation attorneys of Minc Law can help you determine how these rules apply to your claim.
 Call them at (216) 373-7706.